openenclave/openenclave/new_platforms/docs/win_sgx_dev.md

 The simulator implements a Visual Studio extension that allows you to debug your enclave using the Intel SGX Debugger.
 Both x86 and x64 platforms are supported.

-To build using SGX Simulation, build the solution against the `DebugSimulation` configuration.
+To build using SGX Simulation, build using one of the following configurations: `x86-SGX-Simulation-Debug` or `x64-SGX-Simulation-Debug`.

 ## OP-TEE Simulation

-OP-TEE Simulation Mode compiles your enclave against a set of in-process libraries that simulate the subset of the functionality that is required from OP-TEE, including ECALL and OCALL support.
+OP-TEE Simulation mode compiles your enclave against a set of in-process libraries that simulate the subset of the functionality that is required from OP-TEE, including ECALL and OCALL support.
 This is intended to serve as a quick verification of your code to decrease turn-around time.
 No hardware environment is emulated.

-To build using OP-TEE Simulation, build using the `DebugOpteeSimulation` configuration in the solution file.
+To build using OP-TEE Simulation, build using the `x86-ARMTZ-Simulation-Debug` configuration.

 # Next Steps